Walton5888/pihole.github.io/README.md

 Before you begin, make sure you have the required items:

--Docker's desktop application installed on your Mac.
+--Docker's desktop application installed on your Mac.
--An internet connection.
+--An internet connection.
-Installation Steps
+Here are the installation steps you must follow:
 ## 1. Install the Docker Desktop Application

 If you haven't already installed Docker Desktop, you can download it from this link: https://www.docker.com/products/docker-desktop/